 own canoes, kayaks, or rowboats.
 Please have your current Illinois

 boat license already affixed.
-(Park district police have shown up
+(Park district police and or Illinois

-to verify compliance in the past!)
-For personal watercraft,
+DNR have shown up to verify compliance in the past!)
+For

 Here are a few rules specific to Canoe-O (subject to change without